eqNj/eqN-PD2-Filter/README.md

 Non-magic (white) items are almost all hidden, unless highly sought after bases for runewords (mostly requiring 5%+ ED) or if they have +3 to a valuable skill.

-Normal, exceptional, and elite magic items are hidden unless ethereal weapons for crafting and/or specifically for the class you are playing.
+Normal, exceptional, and elite magic items are hidden unless ethereal items for crafting and/or specifically useful for the class you are playing.

 Normal, exceptional, and elite rare items are hidden, unless an ethereal weapon, an amazon bow, a class helm, necro shield, gloves, boots, belts, rings, amulets, circlets, or arrows.